Pe1mehk0/ECG3Click-Arduino-Library-V2/README.md

 **3. Heart Rate is 0.**
 * The MAX30003 takes a few seconds to settle and calculate the first R-to-R interval.
-* Ensure the electrodes are placed correctly (Left Arm, Right Arm, Right Leg).
+* Ensure the electrodes are placed correctly (Left Arm, Right Arm, and Left Leg, or on the left side of the body close to the ribs).

 ## 🎉 Future Improvements